Zuehlke/robo-challenge/quickstart.md

 ### Choose your language
-You should use one of the official [language bindings](https://github.com/ev3dev/ev3dev-lang) or recommended [libraries](http://www.ev3dev.org/docs/libraries/).
+You should use one of the official [language bindings](https://github.com/ev3dev/ev3dev-lang) or a recommended [libraries](http://www.ev3dev.org/docs/libraries/).
+The official language binidings should implement the language binding [specification](http://ev3dev-lang.readthedocs.io).

 We have already provided some basic examples to get you started very quickly.
 * [Python](framework/python)
 * [JavaScript](framework/javascript)
 * [Java](framework/java)
 * [Bash](framework/bash)

 ### Development & Deployment
 You should consider an easy solution to deploy your code to the ev3 brick.
 A good solution ist to create a git repository on your ev3 brick with a [git hook](https://git-scm.com/docs/githooks) for automatic deployment.
 So you can push changes easily to your ev3 brick.